DATA-TRAC/consumer-complaint-response/README.md

 ### Data Sample

 * Calculated the sample size for each class category using a 20% sampling rate.
+    * not worried about the veracity of the data.

 * Created smaller datasets by sampling the specified number of samples from each class category.

 ### Term Frequencies used